migdam/prompt-puppetry/README.md

 5. **Database Logging**: All results are stored in SQLite for analysis
 6. **Early Termination**: Testing stops when a response exceeds the score threshold

+## Troubleshooting

+If you encounter any issues with the command-line arguments, make sure to:

+1. **Put multi-word topics in quotes**: Always wrap your topic in quotes if it contains spaces, like `"quantum computing"`.
+2. **Check your API key**: Ensure your OpenAI API key is correctly set up in one of the supported methods.
+3. **Database permissions**: Make sure you have write permissions in the directory where the database is being created.
+4. **Model availability**: If you specify a custom model, ensure it's available in your OpenAI account.

 ## Project Structure

 ```